kubernetes/community/sig-scalability/slos/dns_programming_latency.md

 DNS will start resolving service name to its newly started backends.
 - As a user of vanilla Kubernetes, I want some guarantee how quickly in-cluster DNS will stop resolving service name to its removed (or unhealthy) backends.
-- As a user of vanilla Kubernetes, I wasn some guarantee how quickly newly create services will be resolvable via in-cluster DNS.
+- As a user of vanilla Kubernetes, I want some guarantee how quickly newly create services will be resolvable via in-cluster DNS.
+- As a user of vanilla Kubernetes, I want some guarantee how quickly in-cluster DNS will start resolving headless service hostnames to its newly started backends.

 ### Other notes
 - We are consciously focusing on in-cluster DNS for the purpose of this SLI,